Yourun-proger/FlaskTravelApp/README.md

 # FlaskTravelApp
-This is easy Flask app with Heroku.
-This is project by course of Stepik.
+This is a Flask travel app with Heroku.
+This is project by course of Stepik

 [Check in browser](https://flasktravelapp.herokuapp.com/)